-The book on the top of my re-read stack is called The Letter Q. It is a collection of letters from many lgbt authors, giving messages to their earlier selves (in the spirit of “It Gets Better”.)
-I’ve been looking forward to reading this book again because there are quite a few tremendously talented writers who have contributed their thoughts.
+The book on the top of my reading stack is called The Letter Q. It is a collection of letters from many lgbt authors, giving messages to their earlier selves (in the spirit of “It Gets Better”.)
+I’ve been looking forward to reading this book because there are quite a few tremendously talented writers who have contributed their thoughts.
+It should be fascinating.

 I am reminded of a quote from James Buckham: “Trials, temptations, disappointments -- all these are helps instead of hindrances, if one uses them rightly.
 They not only test the fibre of a character, but strengthen it.
 Every conquered temptation represents a new fund of moral energy.
 Every trial endured and weathered in the right spirit makes a soul nobler and stronger than it was before.”